 Standing Rib Roast is without a doubt, the BEST roast beef in the world!!!
 Also known as Prime Rib, this cut of beef is outrageously succulent with superior taste.
-Slathered with a garlic herb butter, then roasted in a moderately low oven for a couple of hours, this Standing Rib Roast recipe is blushing pink all the way through with a deep golden, garlicky crust.
+This recipe uses a safe, simple and highly effective roasting method so the beef is blushing pink all the way through.

 There’s no question – the Standing Rib Roast is the creme de la creme of roasts.
 Also known as Prime Rib, this is THE roast beef with superior flavour, texture and juiciness above all other cuts of beef.